stablc / developer docs

 Webhooks

 When a payment is confirmed on-chain, stablc POSTs a signed JSON payload to your webhookUrl.
-Always verify the X-Signature header before fulfilling orders.
+Always verify the X-Webhook-Signature header before fulfilling orders.

 Payload